ayust/alpha-guide/content/upgrading-ships/gallente/catalyst.md

 You should activate the MWD only when moving to a new position or enemy, and disable it once you have arrived.

-The improved fit replaces the weapon rig with a `Small Anti-Explosive Pump I`, to patch the weak point in its armor's resist profile.
+The improved fit replaces the weapon rig with a `Small Explosive Armor Reinforcer I`, to patch the weak point in its armor's resist profile.

 It also adds two `Small Capacitor Control Circuit I` rigs, passively increasing its capacitor regeneration